SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQIDataSource.md

 A [GQIPage](xref:GQI_GQIPage) with the data.

 > [!TIP]
-> In many cases, not all data is immediately required to generate a query result.
-Thus, it's beneficial to partition rows into separate pages, so individual pages can be requested and processed as needed, enhancing both speed and memory efficiency.
+> In numerous scenarios, not all data is required immediately to generate a query result.
+Therefore, partitioning rows into separate pages proves beneficial, allowing individual pages to be requested and processed as needed.
+This approach enhances both speed and memory efficiency.

 #### Examples